nmitchell1219/MADAIN/README.md

        weighted avg       0.48      0.37      0.41      2003

-    c.
-Resolution: test at lower epochs; weights need to be adjusted
+    3. Resolution: test at lower epochs; weights need to be adjusted

 2. Weighting scheme testing 1 - The Cancer Catcher (run4; v7)
-    a.
-All testing to this point utilized TensorFlow's 'balanced' weighting system to account for large imblanace in classes.
+    1. All testing to this point utilized TensorFlow's 'balanced' weighting system to account for large imblanace in classes.
-    b.
-4x on 'bcc' and 'akeic', 20x on 'mel'
+    2. 4x on 'bcc' and 'akeic', 20x on 'mel'
-    c.
-Tested effectiveness of different weights
+    3. Tested effectiveness of different weights
-    d.
-Increased weighting for underrepresented classes by a factor of 4x
+    4. Increased weighting for underrepresented classes by a factor of 4x
-    e.
-Note the recall for 'mel' at .70
+    5. Note the recall for 'mel' at .70

     ![image](https://github.com/AEKoller/MADAIN/blob/main/run4%20-%20Cancer%20Catcher/visualizations/roc_curve_InceptionV3_Adam.png)